Erling Folkvord: Political positions

 During an interview in 1993, Folkvord said his most important commitment if he gained a seat in parliament was giving the National trade union centers more power so that they could better defend the working class.
 When asked if it was exhausting to promote socialist reforms Folkvord said, "It is.
 But I think in some ways easier than before [because many] fake socialist regimes have collapsed".
 Another opinion of his was that "capitalism destroys the natural environment around us making the bourgeois society planners understand that there must be something new in the future.
 This provides inspiration to win support for socialist beliefs in Norway".
 Folkvord's first contact with anti-capitalist beliefs came when he joined the Workers' Communist Party.
 The party taught him about "capitalist barbarism" and how the wealthy controlled everything.
 Folkvord said he believed that "[this] can't be the end of human development", and that he believes humans are destined to create another more-just system.

-Folkvord has long supported the Kurdish independence movement, believing that Norway and other countries in Europe should stop treating the conflicts between Turkish military and the Kurds as an internal Turkish matter.
-Being an anti-war activist he was highly vocal against Norwegian involvement in the War on Terror since the start of the American led invasion of Iraq.
-In 2009 Folkvord visited Norwegian soldiers in Afghanistan but claimed that Red was the only Norwegian party not allowed to visit the Afghan city of Meymaneh, the city were the Norwegian troops are stationed.
-He is also highly vocal against Norwegian membership in the European Union, claiming the organisation is spreading "German imperialism".
+Folkvord long supported the Kurdish independence movement, believing that Norway and other countries in Europe should stop treating the conflicts between Turkish military and the Kurds as an internal Turkish matter.
+Being an anti-war activist, he was highly vocal against Norwegian involvement in the War on Terror since the start of the American led invasion of Iraq.
+In 2009, Folkvord visited Norwegian soldiers in Afghanistan but claimed that Red was the only Norwegian party not allowed to visit the Afghan city of Meymaneh, the city were the Norwegian troops are stationed.
+He was also highly vocal against Norwegian membership in the European Union, claiming the organisation is spreading "German imperialism".